-Study patients with prescribed 1st antimicrobial after surgery or culture shifted to medicine ICU/IPD were accordingly piperacillin+tazobactum (13.3%), followed by ceftriaxone/+sulbactuam (10.5%), macrolide (4.3%), aminoglycoside (2.5%) and few with linezolid, glycopeptide, carbapenem, lincosamide, urinary antiseptic with 1.0%, 0.5%,1.3%, and 0.3% 0.3%, respectively.
+Study patients with prescribed 1st antimicrobial after surgery or culture shifted to medicine ICU/IPD were accordingly piperacillin+tazobactum (13.3%), followed by ceftriaxone/+sulbactuam (10.5%), macrolide (4.3%), aminoglycoside (2.5%) and few with linezolid, glycopeptide, carbapenem, lincosamide, urinary antiseptic with 1.0%, 0.5%, 1.3%, and 0.3% 0.3%, respectively.
 While in the surgery department trend was cephalosporine 15.5%, piperacillin+tazobactum (5.8%), aminoglycoside (6.0%).
 In orthopedic and pediatric IPD, piperacillin+tazobactum was mainly prescribed, respectively, in 11.8% and 10.8% followed by cephalosporin in pedia IPD (7.3%) (Table 4).
 Most of the patients were prescribed 1st antimicrobials for a period of 6-10 days (63.5%), followed by periods 1-5 days (19.5%), and 11-15 days (14.5%) (p<0.001) (Table 5).

 This was according to the prescription of the clinician/surgeon after surgery or getting their culture report of collected sample after 48-72 h of admission.
-Route of administration of antimicrobial was comparatively more for the oral route than injectable in empirical therapy while after surgery or after getting culture report and clinical diagnosis of the patient group of $1^{\rm st}$ antimicrobial drugs and pattern of drug administration was shifted to the parentral route.
+Route of administration of antimicrobial was comparatively more for the oral route than injectable in empirical therapy.
+While after surgery or after getting culture report, clinical diagnosis of the patient done and 1st antimicrobial drugs prescribed with pattern shifted to the parentral route.

 While the most prevalent indications for prescribing were respiratory tract infections (21.27%), reported by another study [2].
 As it is a well-known fact, septic complications have been reported in between 30% and 60% of patients after surgical resection when antibiotic prophylaxis is not used [3].
-Therefore, antibiotic prophylaxis should be compulsorily followed.
-To administer the drug, the most preferred route should be prescribed.
+Therefore, antibiotic prophylaxis should be compulsorily followed and to administer the drug, the most preferred route should be prescribed.
 Most of the studies conducted by researchers on various modes of drug administration depict that the most preferred mode of drug administration is through intravenous injectables.